sical/app_iso/README.md

 # app_iso
-# Development of an isochrones visualisation app
+### Development of an isochrones visualisation app

-#Installation steps
+# Installation steps
 ## OpenTripPlanner server installation
-- Clone the Github repository
+- Clone the Github repository (uses git-lfs)
+- Verify that you have java8 (not compatible java9)

 - Then open a console and write (*otp directory is the directory where the jar file is: [...]\app_iso\otp*):
 ```
 cd [path/to/otp/directory]